sipec/polylove/knowledge.md

   return res.map((r) => r.user_id as string)
 }
 ```

+(you may notice we write sql in lowercase)

 We have a few helper functions for updating and inserting data into the database.